Comparisons

 There are some key differences between CloudSploit and CloudQuery:

 Ready to get started with CloudQuery?
-You can download and use CloudQuery and follow along with our quick start guide, or explore CloudQuery Cloud for a more scalable solution.
+You can download and use CloudQuery and follow along with our quick start guide, or explore the CloudQuery Platform for a more scalable solution.

 Want help getting started?
 Join the CloudQuery community to connect with other users and experts, or message our team directly here if you have any questions.